-Case Study of the Philippines' e-Governance
+Case Study of Philippines' E-Governance

-In July 2000, the Philippine government adopted the Government Information System Plan (GISP) as the country's master plan for reforming governance through ICTs.
+In July 2000, the Philippine government adopted the Government Information System Plan (GISP) as the country's master plan for reforming governance through ICT.
 The GISP sets the enabling policy, institutional infrastructure and environment, direction, priorities and benchmarks for computerisation of key government operations and activities over the next five to ten years.
 It is envisioned as the blueprint for an electronic bureaucracy that is widely and readily accessible to its constituency.
-The plan fails to deliver on two fronts.
+The plan fails to deliver in two fronts.
 First, it is gender blind and totally devoid of any provisions that address gender gaps in access, education, government services and political processes.
-Interviews conducted with the main government agencies responsible for the country's national ICT programmes and key government departments delivering public services reveal that policy makers have not thought of factoring in gender in their e-governance projects at all.
-In fact, the first question that was invariably asked in these interviews was 'What does gender have to do with ICT or with e-governance projects?'
-Personnel in IT units, management information systems divisions, women's bureaus and gender and development technical working groups equally shared this same puzzlement.\
+Interviews conducted with the main government agencies responsible for the country's national ICT programmes and key government departments delivering public services, reveal that policy-makers have not thought of factoring in gender in their e-governance projects at all.
+In fact, the first question that was invariably asked in these interviews was "What does gender have to do with ICT or with e-governance projects?"
+Personnel in IT units, management information systems divisions, women's bureaus and gender and development technical working groups equally shared this same puzzlement.^{} relation to ICT programmes or projects within their department.
+Most of the personnel were familiar with ICT mainly through: the use of email in their work, their information work for their department's website and the use of their department's intranet.
+None of the gender and development programmes or projects were related to ICT directly.